couchbaselabs/docs-ng/content/couchbase-lite/cbl-phonegap/cbl-pg-1000-intro.markdown

 |When you add plug-ins to your project, you get the following error message: \[error] project directory could not be found. | Make sure you are in the **/todo-lite** directory.
 |When you build an iOS app, the iOS simulator doesn't start automatically.|Make sure ios-sim is installed.
 |When you build an Android app, it uses the remote environment and prompts you to log on to the PhoneGap build service. |  Make sure your Android device emulator is set up.
 For more information about setting up an emulator, read the [Deploy to Emulator section in the *PhoneGap Android Platform Guide*](http://docs.phonegap.com/en/3.0.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide)
-|When attempting to run the app for Android, you encounter the following error *[error] An error occured during creation of android sub-project*|Ensure that the Android SDK tools and platform-tools directories are added to your system's PATH
+|When attempting to run the app for Android, you encounter the following error: *[error] An error occurred during creation of android sub-project*.|Ensure that the Android SDK **tools** and **platform-tools** directories are added to your system's PATH environment variable.

 ### Using Apache Cordova